 This means that your best argument should come in the first paragraph, the second best in the second, and the weakest argument in the third (although you shouldn’t have weak arguments… but, you know what I mean).
 The reason for this has to do with reader attention span, and most likely their mind will start wandering off as they get deeper into the writing, so make sure they get the best at first!

 Make sure to do this for all three claims.
-To finish the entire essay, the author should present an overall concluding statement that offers value from a real-world perspective.
+To finish the entire essay, present an overall concluding statement that offers value from a real-world perspective.
 In other words, how can the information be taken from the writing and applied to a real-world situation?
 This leaves the reader with a call to action and motivation for further investigation.

 5 Paragraph Essay Outline Example